wombathead/wombathead.github.io/_posts/2021-12-01-advent-of-code-day-1.md

         count (> sum prev-sum)))
 ```

+One generalisation that could be made is the size of the sliding window, though
+it's not immediately obvious how to change `for (a b c) in input` to reflect
+this.
+Being Lisp I imagine it might require the use of macros, which is
+something I'm still not that well versed in.

-Quite a relaxed introduction back into Advent of Code.
-I'm pleased with what
+Overall quite a relaxed introduction back into Advent of Code.
+I'm pleased with
-I've written, not least because it looks particularly clean, and I'm looking
+what I've written, not least because it looks clean, and I'm looking forward to
-forward to spending and inevitably wasting more time on these puzzles as the
+spending (and inevitably, wasting) more time on these puzzles over the rest of
-month goes on (not like I have an important viva to work on...).
+the month -- it's not like I have an important viva to be working on...

 [^1]: That opening, while catchy, took far too much effort.